anujvaghani0/SHOW-WEATHER/README.md

 <div class="center">
                     <img src="/public/image/overView.png" alt="">
 </div>
+Description
  Any temperature of the city is easily detected.
 Temperature status can also be viewed.
 This is done by a real API(openweather) used.